tbreuss/pdo/README.md

 ## tebe\PDOStatement

 The `tebe\PDOStatement` class differs from `PDOStatement` in that it contains only those methods that are related to the prepared statement.
+Besides that it contains several new fetch*() and fetchAll*() methodes for commonly-used fetch actions.

 #### __construct